morteck/wallpapers/README.md

 Please feel free to install and contribute!
 Please add only .png and .jpeg formats.
 See below for instructions on adding this repository to your machine.

-cd into the directory you use to house your cloned repo's and execute the following command:
+cd into your working directory and execute the command below:
 $ git clone https://github.com/morteck/Picky-Icons.git

 Feel free to send me a mssg if you encounter any bugs or issues.